Generic Name: haloperidol (HAL-oh-PER-i-dol)

-Haloperidol tablets is an antipsychotic.
+Haloperidol tablets are an antipsychotic.
 It may increase the risk of death when used to treat mental problems caused by dementia in elderly patients.
 Most of the deaths were linked to heart problems or infection.
-Haloperidol tablets is not approved to treat mental problems caused by dementia.
+Haloperidol tablets are not approved to treat mental problems caused by dementia.

 Treating certain mental disorders (eg, schizophrenia) and controlling symptoms associated with Tourette disorder.
 It also may be used to treat severe behavior problems in children and for short-term treatment in hyperactive children.
 It also may be used for other conditions as determined by your doctor.

-Haloperidol tablets is an antipsychotic agent.
+Haloperidol tablets are an antipsychotic agent.
 Exactly how it works is not known, but it may work by blocking certain chemicals in the brain.

 Do NOT use haloperidol tablets if: